replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on April 26, 2024

 ### Bug Fixes {#bug-fixes-v2024-04-26-3}
-* Surfaces error to the end user when creating a CMX Embedded Cluster and the --version flag is a non-numeric string.
+* Displays error when creating an embedded cluster with the compatibility matrix and the `--version` flag is a non-numeric string.

 ## v2024.04.26-1